zkoss/keikai-blog/blog/_posts/2020-03-12-currency-exchange.markdown

     <spreadsheet ... hidecolumnhead="true" hiderowhead="true"/>
 ```

-By default, toolbar, context menu, and sheet tab are hidden.
+By default, the toolbar, context menu, and sheet tab are hidden.